Chart Color Schemes

 AreaSearch assessment of residential development activity positions Maitland among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis, Maitland averaged approximately 23 new dwelling approvals per year.
-Between FY-21 and FY-25, around 118 homes were approved, with an additional 33 so far in FY-26.
-Each dwelling accommodated an average of 3 new residents annually over the past five financial years.
+Maitland averaged approximately 23 new dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
+Between FY-21 and FY-25, an estimated 118 homes were approved, with a further 33 approved in FY-26.
+Each dwelling has resulted in an average of 3 new residents over the past five financial years.

 Frequently Asked Questions - Development